tmilev/calculator/README.md

 - Ubuntu   (all systems using the apt package manager should work too, but that hasn't been tested).
 - CentOS   (all systems using the yum package manager should work too, but that hasn't been tested).
 - We will add your Linux flavor upon request.
 We may need your help with your package manager.
-2. **subversion/git**. needed to download the source.
+2. **git**. needed to download the source.
 3. **sudo**.
 The initial calculator setup uses the sudo command, make sure that is installed on your system (should be there out of the box on most machines).
 4. **unzip**.
 If not already present, the calculator will attempt to install that on first run.
-5. **mysql development libraries**.
+5. [Optional] **mongoDB development libraries**.
 If not already present, the calculator will attempt to install them on first run.
+Without mongoDB, the calculator will not be able to provide any login services, and some "admin-only" functions may be missing.
 6. [Optional] **openssl development libraries**.
 If not already present, the calculator will attempt to install them on first run.
+Without openSSL, the calculator will not be able to provide any login services.

 ### Port redirect with ip tables